 Q: In suing VidAngel, are the studios challenging Family Entertainment and Copyright Act of 2005?

 Mr. Quinto: Yes, they are trying to nullify the most important part of Family Movie Act of 2005.

 Q: Are studios seeking to prevent consumer filtering of their content?

 Mr. Quinto: Yes, they want to have sole authority over adjustments of their content, and they don’t want families to watch unfiltered content at home.

 Over the past three decades, David has successfully represented a broad range of prominent clients.
 Quinto is the co-author of the national practitioner’s guide to trade secret litigation, Trade Secrets: Law and Practice.
 He is also the author of Law of Internet Disputes.Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of GOD'S NOT DEAD on DVD!
+Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!